Cghlewis/crystal_site/content/blog/joins/index.markdown

 We can combine this data using the `tch_id` variable which exists in both datasets.
 However, when we join it will be a _one-to-many_ or a _many-to-one_ join depending on the order of the datasets and which type of join we use.

 Let's say for example, we use a left join, with the student questionnaire dataset on the left and the teacher questionnaire dataset on the right.
-Here we will be doing a _many-to-one_ join, where each student student is associated with multiple teachers---two students will be linked with `tch_id` = 406 and two students will be linked with `tch_id` = 407.
+Here we will be doing a _many-to-one_ join, where each student is associated with multiple teachers---two students will be linked with `tch_id` = 406 and two students will be linked with `tch_id` = 407.

 <div class="figure" style="text-align: center">
 <img src="img/fig9.PNG" alt="Many-to-one left join using data from Figure 10" width="476" />